Zequez/reddit-placebot/README.md

 ### Local (just for your own bots)

 Just use the file `target.bmp` and set `autoupdateRemoteTarget: false` on `config.js`.

-## About Colors

-Since '.BMP' files do not support transparent pixels, the color `#ff00ffff` (yes the transparency channel too) is used to denote transparent pixels.
-These will be ignored by the Placebot.

-You have to use the exact same colors as the board or the app is gonna throw an error, it's not smart enough to guess the colors based on similarity.

 ## Usage